agmcoding/site-example-1/README.md

 * HTML
 * CSS

-also applied concepts such as:
+Also applied concepts such as:

 * Semantic HTML
 * Responsive Web Design